How to be Sensible and Gamble Responsibly (Examples)

 The most disciplined punters will always learn from their mistakes.

-Throughout your betting life your betting habits will be forced to evolve due to a number of factors and one of those reasons should be learning from your mistakes.
+Throughout your betting life, your betting habits will be forced to evolve due to several factors, and one of those reasons should be learning from your mistakes.

 Choose Your Bet Types Wisely

-The more disciplined punters will usually stick to betting on singles as opposed to accumulators and there is a very good reason for this.
+The more disciplined punters will usually stick to betting on singles instead of accumulators, and there is a good reason for this.

-The phrase ‘the more you choose, the more you lose’ is very applicable to betting and accumulators in particular.
-The more selections you add to a bet the more variables you are adding to the bet.
+The phrase 'the more you choose, the more you lose' applies to betting and accumulators in particular.
+The more selections you add to a bet, the more variables you are adding to the bet.

-One of the main shortfalls of betting accumulators is you are often mixing up different value selections.
-Your bet of the weekend might be a 2/1 shot and you might put it in an accumulator with two or three shorter priced selections.
+One of the main shortfalls of betting accumulators is that you often need to mix up different value selections.
+Your bet of the weekend might be a 2/1 shot, and you might put it in an accumulator with two or three shorter-priced selections.

-The 2/1 Nap may well win but there is a good choice one of the other selections will let you down and cost you any returns.
+The 2/1 Nap may well win, but there is a good chance one of the other selections will let you down and cost you any returns.

-Picking value singles is the way most successful punters operate and that is what bookmakers look for when they are restricting accounts.
+Most successful punters operate by picking value singles, and bookmakers look for this when they restrict accounts.

 The more clinical you are with your bets, the more the bookies will worry.

-There are very few people who find themselves struggling to get a bet on with the bookies if all they do is back accumulators.
-Accumulators can be a fun bet, but as we know there is very little room for ‘fun bets’ when it comes to making money.
+Very few people find themselves struggling to get a bet on with the bookies if all they do is back accumulators.
+Accumulators can be a fun bet, but as we know, there is very little room for 'fun bets' when it comes to making money.

 Punter's Mentality